cloux/cloux.github.io/init/index.md

 **Recommended use:**

- * Critical systems with high priority for security, reliability, and stability
+ * Critical systems with high priority for security, reliability and stability
  * Init replacement in existing systems
  * New distributions
  * Embedded systems
+ * Servers

 **NOT recommended use:**